anandgupta565/finops-certified-practitioner/03-finops-persona.md

 <br>

 * Procurement
-    * Primary Goal: Cloud platform relationship management.
+    * Primary Goal: *Cloud platform relationship management*
     * Procurement should have the following objectives in a FinOps organization
         * Negotiate the best win-win cloud contract
         * Exercise enterprise discount / volume commitment programs